meemo/libugomemo/README.md

 Currently this repository just contains a bunch of files with static functions.
 Once all functionality is written out, this will be turned in to a library with an object oriented interface.

-# Endianness Note
-This program relies on your system's CPU to be little endian or to be operating in little endian mode.
-If you don't know what this means, you almost definitely do not need to worry since nearly all consumer electronics (especially phones and computers) have CPUs which are little endian.

 # Credits
 - Everyone mentioned in [flipnote.js acknowledgments](https://flipnote.js.org/pages/docs/acknowledgements.html)